aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 December 14, 2020 by [Areg Sarkissian](https://aregcode.com/about)

 In this post I will show how to create a basic .NET 5 console application project using the `dotnet` command line interface and demonstrate a few new C# 9 features in the process.
+I will also show how to add the Entity Framework 5 tooling and how to run and debug your application.
+I will close out the post by showing how to create a single file executable from your project.

+As a bonus, I will show how you can use git and the Github cli to create local and remote Git repositories for your applications, all from the command line.

 ## .NET 5 installation on Mac